Recycling. Return Home

 Where do they go?
 Cans of both varieties go to make more cans.

-Can-Do Community Recycling Link Can-Do Community Recycling promotes recycling of both aluminium and steel used beverage containers (UBC) to assist in the development vocational and employment training for people who have disabilities Can-Do: Information.
+Can-Do Community Recycling promotes recycling of both aluminium and steel used beverage containers (UBC) to assist in the development vocational and employment training for people who have disabilities.

 Novelis state they are the largest recycler of aluminium drink cans in Europe, offering their best prices for UK-sourced used aluminium beverage cans, plus advice and support on all aspects of collecting aluminium packaging for recycling.

-SCRIB Link SCRIB (Steel Can Recycling Information Bureau), fairly self-explanatory, is educational and aimed mainly at kids, with facts, booklets, games etc SCRIB: Information.
+SCRIB (Steel Can Recycling Information Bureau), fairly self-explanatory, is educational and aimed mainly at kids, with facts, booklets, games etc.

 Cardboard

 Many councils provide containers for cardboard at their recycling sites.
-Cardboard may have its own bin or may be mixed with certain kinds of paper but not with all (eg newspapers).
+Cardboard may have its own bin or may be mixed with certain kinds of paper but not with all.
+Kerbside cardboard recycling in now commonplace too.
 Flatten cardboard boxes first to save space.
 If cardboard recycling containers aren't provided, you may be able to drop off clean boxes at supermarkets or other high volume businesses.

-CAT Link The CAT Tipsheet on Composting says you can create better compost and reduce the amount of rubbish you throw away by composting paper and cardboard.
-CAT now make a small charge for their Tipsheets CAT Tipsheet on Composting Paper and Card: Information.
+The CAT Tipsheet on Composting says you can create better compost and reduce the amount of rubbish you throw away by composting paper and cardboard.
+CAT now make a small charge for their Tipsheets.

-Sadlers Link Sadlers are new and once used carton specialists, for cardboard box and carton recycling in the UK.
-They offer free advice and consultancy Sadlers: Information.
+Sadlers are new and once used carton specialists, for cardboard box and carton recycling in the UK.
+They offer free advice and consultancy.

 Cartons